-Diphtheria: Why Is It Back ...
-And What Exactly Is It?
+Diphtheria: What Exactly Is It ...
+And Why Is It Back?

 In the first century, a doctor called Aretaeus of Cappadocia described the rotting smell of "Egyptian ulcers."
-In ancient China, the medical literature refers to a disease called "children-killing carbuncle."
+Ancient Chinese medical literature mentions a disease called "children-killing carbuncle."
 In 17th century Spain there were references to an illness known as "the strangler."

 They were talking about diphtheria, a highly infectious respiratory disease that colonizes a person's nose and throat, creating a thick layer of dead cells that can block the airway.
 It has always had a reputation for sickening children.

 With the introduction of a highly effective vaccine in the 1920s and early '30s, diphtheria faded away in much of the world.
 Today it's largely considered a disease of the past.
 But now it's back in the headlines, spreading quickly in places like Bangladesh and Yemen.
-The World Health Organization says it's sending a shipment of antitoxins to Bangladesh this weekend, after six deaths in a Rohingya refugee settlement.
+The World Health Organization says it is sending a shipment of antitoxins to Bangladesh this weekend, after six deaths in a Rohingya refugee settlement.
 The organization did the same last week for Yemen, where at least 30 have died of the bacterial infection, many of them children.

 "It is shocking that in 2017, there are children dying of an ancient disease that is vaccine-preventable and can be easily treated," says Dr. Nevio Zagaria, the WHO representative in Yemen.